 - Corner Speed: There are speed recommendation signs on most bends in New Zealand and can be used as a rough guide to judge your speed into corners.

 - Driving Licence: You must hold a full motorcycle licence or be able to legally ride the requested size motorcycle in your country of residence, proof will be required in the form of your physical drivers licence.
-Any foreign licences will need to be translated before arriving (check with your travel agent).
+Any overseas licences will need to be translated before arriving (check with your travel agent).

 - Safety: When riding in New Zealand you are required to wear a helmet by law, we can provide all your motorcycle gear, but for comfort purposes you can bring your own.
 Tinted visors are ok during the daytime but bring your clear with you.